ibm-cloud-docs/event-notifications/en-notices.md

 5) The Font Software, modified or unmodified, in part or in whole, must be distributed entirely under this license, and must not be distributed under any other license.
 The requirement for fonts to remain under this license does not apply to any document created using the Font Software.

 TERMINATION
-This license becomes null and void if any of the above conditions are not met.
+This license becomes null and void if any of the described conditions are not met.

 DISCLAIMER
 THE FONT SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT